arbor-sim/arbor/CONTRIBUTING.md

 ### Reviewing a PR

-Each pull request is reviewed.
+Each pull request is reviewed according to these guidelines:

+* At least one core Arbor team member needs to mark your PR with a positive review.
 Some tips to help you get a positive review:
     * You can use labels to categorize your PR.
 For very large PRs, it is likely the reviewer will have many questions and comments.
 It can be helpful to reach out on our Slack, Discussions or by email beforehand if you've big things planned for Arbor!
-* At least one core Arbor team member needs to mark your PR with a positive review.
-Some tips to help you get a positive review:
     * Commit logical units with clear commit messages.
+    * Add change summary to the PR message.
+If you remembered to commit logical units, this could simply be a bulleted list of all commit messages in the PR.
     * Make sure your code conforms to our [coding guidelines](https://github.com/arbor-sim/arbor/wiki/Coding-Style-Guidelines)
     * If you add functionality, please update the documentation accordingly.
     * If you add functionality, add tests if applicable.
 This helps make sure Arbor is stable and